Skip to contents

 ├── config.yml # your YAML configuration

-└── www/ # symlink to inst/app/www/ in the installed package
+└── www/ # symlink to inst/app/www/ or inst/app_guppy/www/

 ├── logo.png